Home » All Recipes » Side Dish Recipes » Easy Sauerkraut with Apples & Bacon

 What To Serve with Oven-Baked Sauerkraut with Apples

 This easy sauerkraut recipe is a natural fit with any kind of pork.
-From this slow cooker German Pork Loin to Smoked Pulled Pork, pork and sauerkraut are a terrific combination.
-This sauerkraut with apples recipe will also go nicely with sausages, grilled meat, seafood, and more.
+From this slow cooker German Pork Loin to Smoked Pulled Pork, pork and sauerkraut is a terrific combination.
+This sauerkraut with apple recipe will also go nicely with sausages like brats, grilled meat, seafood, and more.

 Can You Freeze Baked Sauerkraut with Bacon and Apples?